dmulyalin/NORFAB/docs/norfab_getting_started.md

 5. Worker definition to map inventory file to a specific worker that has name ``nornir-worker-1``
 6. Topology section to define what components to run
 7. Start broker process
-8. Lit of workers names to start processes for
+8. List of workers names to start processes for

 In this example we are working with Nornir service.